nextcloud/documentation/user_manual/pim/calendar.rst

   https://ADDRESS/remote.php/caldav/calendars/USERNAME/CALENDARNAME

+..
+Note:: Mozilla Lightning doesn't support using multiple accounts on a single server as a default.
+You need to set ``calendar.network.multirealm`` to ``true`` in the Config Editor of Thunderbird to be able to use multiple accounts.

 The following is an example showing the completed URL where the calendar name is ``defaultcalendar`` and the username is ``test``::

        https://localhost/owncloud/remote.php/caldav/calendars/test/defaultcalendar

 ..
-Note: Calendar names are lowercase and any spaces are removed.
+Note:: Calendar names are lowercase and any spaces are removed.
 They are not URL-encoded.

 Creating Events
 ---------------